exasol/release-droid/doc/user_guide/user_guide.md

 If you want RD to generate a [Release Guide](#release-guide) then you might want to add additional entries.

-If RD cannot find this file during an execution, it asks the user to input the credentials directly through terminal.
+If RD cannot find this file during runtime, it asks the user to input the credentials directly through terminal.

 We recommend restricting access to this file for security purposes: